lewool/toupee/README.md

 Example: `trialConditions = initTrialConditions('responseType,'correct'; 'movementDir','cw')` selects trials where the mouse was correct AND moved the wheel clockwise.

-Selecting contrasts is done in a separate step.
+Specifying contrast conditions is called outside of `trialConditions`; see below.

 #### `[~, trialIDs] = selectCondition(expInfo, contrasts, behavioralData, trialConditions)`
-Generates a 1 x n vector of trial IDs that correspond to their trial number.
+Generates a 1 x n vector of trial numbers that pass your conditions.

 `contrasts` can be called as an integer or a vector, but must include a value that was used in the task.
 To check which contrasts were used in the task, run the helper function `contrasts = getUniqueContrasts(expInfo)`, which generates a vector of all contrasts used in the current session

 Example: `[~, trialIDs] = selectCondition(expInfo, [-1 1], behavioralData, trialConditions)` generates the trial IDs for all trials with contrast = 1 or -1 AND passing any conditions you specified earlier in `trialConditions`

+#### `trialTypes = getTrialTypes(expInfo, behavioralData, movementTime)`
+A quick way to generate lots of different groups of conditions for use later on

+Trials are automatically segregated by contrast, movementDir, responseType, and highRewardSide'.
+The only extra condition you can specify from the command line is `movementTime` ('early', 'late', or 'all').
+Trial history is not supported.

+Trials are organized by single conditions, interacting conditions, and contrast-corrected interacting conditions (the number of trials in each 'bin' is equalized, e.g., same number of correct vs incorrect -100% contrast trials)

 #
 # Conventions